LunarKnights/SirDigsAlot/README.md

-lk\_description: URDF description of the robot lk\_gazebo: Gazebo-related stuff; worlds and launch files to setup stuff lk\_navigation: Configuration for navigation stuff; exploration, SLAM, Kalman filters, etc lk\_rover: High level automated control of the robot; this is where the logic should go.
+lk\_description: URDF description of the robot lk\_gazebo: Gazebo-related stuff; worlds and launch files to setup stuff lk\_navigation: Configuration for navigation stuff; exploration, SLAM, Kalman filters, etc
+sirdigsalot: High level automated control of the robot; this is where the logic should go.
 Also where the root launch files should go lk\_teleop: Code to override the automated control and allow teleoperation

+To run in gazebo:
+USE\_GAZEBO=true roslaunch sirdigsalot bringup.launch

 # Install dependencies
 ```